 If washed in hot water and strong detergents, reds and strong pinks will bleed.
 Also, be aware that they cannot be left to soak or stay wet for any length of time.
 Always wash cotton and linen with care: use only a mild detergent.

 Do not use enzymes, bleach or strong detergents.

-Hand wash in the bath or large tub, or in a bag if using machine washing, to protect them further.
+Hand wash in the bath or large tub, or a bag using machine washing to protect them further.

-If you have a specific use in mind, beyond that for which the fabric is intended, and want to launder it in future, please do a test as follows: Pin a piece of the fabric to another item in your normal wash to see how the fabric will behave.
+If you have a specific use in mind and want to launder it in future, please do a test as follows.
+Pin a piece of the fabric to another item in your regular wash to see how the fabric will behave.

-Fabrics used as window furnishings should have the appropriate linings for the conditions – we advise full sun protection wherever possible, for longer life.
+Fabrics used as window furnishings should have the appropriate linings for the conditions.
+We advise complete sun protection wherever possible for longer life.
 Unlined fabrics will always deteriorate quickly.

 Swap curtains from left to right sides so that a single edge is not always exposed to the sun.